Felice Pastore

-Felice Pastore (August 5, 1786–May 9, 1862) was an Italian nobleman.
+Felice Pastore (5 August 1786–9 May 1862) was an Italian nobleman.

 Biography

-Felice Pastore Cambon, baron of Rincione was born in Palermo from Don Nicolò and Donna Anna Combon.
-This Sicilian feudal title was created by the King of Sicily, Francesco I for Nicolò Pastore (Felice's father), who was assigned some manor farms and the feuds of Rincione, Angimbè, Fico and Scalilla.
+Felice Pastore Cambon, baron of Rincione Monreale, was born in Palermo from Don Nicolò and Donna Anna Combon.
+This Sicilian feudal title was created by the King of Sicily, Francesco I for Nicolò Pastore (Felice's father), who was assigned some manor farms and the feuds in the region of Monreale including Rincione, Angimbè, Fico and Scalilla.